What is the best flooring for bathroom?

 The material alone is pretty costly.
 The installation cost is also costly.
 If you decide to have this floor at home, you will have to dig deeper into your pocket.

-But as one of the best flooring for bathrooms, you are actually making a worthy investment with this floor.
+But as one of the best flooring for bathroom, you are actually making a worthy investment with this floor.

 Some of the benefits of the floor are: